 With the increasing popularity of online retail, the High Street environment has been a tough trade.
-This has left Debenhams, and other retailers, suffering the consequences and being forced into restructuring deals with their landlords / creditors.
+This has left Debenhams as well as other retailers suffering the consequences; including being forced into restructuring deals with their landlords and creditors.
 Last year, well-known names such as Maplin, Toys R Us and Poundworld went into administration and have now disappeared altogether.

 In addition to online-retail, other factors have contributed to the decline of High Street retailers including higher business rates, and rising labour costs; as well as the lack of ability to adapt to the changes in the retail environment (or a slow reaction).

-It is believed that Debenhams’ current financial issues stem partly from a period at the beginning of the millennium; this was when Debenhams were acquired by a private association (CVC, Merril Lynch and TPG) and were taken off the London Stock Exchange from 2003 until 2006.
-It is also believed that the private association sold off freehold property and entered into a lease-back deal (which freed capital but locked Debenhams in to a long-term lease with rent-reviews going upwards-only), which added debts and paid themselves large dividends.
+Debenhams’ financial issues are believed to have begun at the start of the millennium.
+This was when Debenhams were acquired by a private association (CVC, Merril Lynch and TPG); and were then taken off the London Stock Exchange from 2003 until 2006.
+It is also believed the private association sold off Debenhams freehold property and entered into lease-back deals.
+This freed capital but locked Debenhams into long-term leases, with rent-reviews only going upwards; which added debts, all while they continued to pay themselves large dividends.

 So, are Debenhams stores closing?
 What happens next?